Graphs arising from the dual Steenrod algebra

 where $w \in \mM_2$, $\epsilon_i \in \{0,1\}$ and $0 \leq r_i \leq 2^{n + 1 - i} - 1$.
 Because addition is represented as disjoint union in our graphical interpretation, it is sufficient to focus on monic monomials of the form (\ref{eq:C2terms1}).
 Similarly to Wood's construction in the nonequivariant setting at the prime $2$, we will also utilize the $2$-adic expansion of $r_i$,

 Specifically, given a monic monomial of the form (\ref{eq:C2terms1}) we can write

-We call $x$ written as in (\ref{eq:C2sf}) a monic monomial of standard form.
+We call $x$ written as in (\ref{eq:C2sf}) a monic monomial in standard form (Definition \ref{def:StandardFormEquivariant}).
 Rewriting $x$ in this way again facilitates the extraction of a connectedness criterion for the graph $G_x$ from the data of the monomial $x$.
-In fact, this connectedness criterion ends up having the same statement as in the nonequivariant $p$ an odd prime case (\cref{thm:connectedOdd}). \begin{thm*}[\cref{thm:connectedC2}] Suppose $x \in A_{C_2}^\vee(n)$ is a monic monomial of standard form.
+In fact, this connectedness criterion ends up having the same statement as in the nonequivariant $p$ an odd prime case (\cref{thm:connectedOdd}). \begin{thm*}[\cref{thm:connectedC2}] Suppose $x \in A_{C_2}^\vee(n)$ is a monic monomial { in standard form}.
 Then the graph $G_x$ is connected if and only if \begin{enumerate} \item the integers

 are positive for all integers $r$ and $s$ with $0 \leq r < s \leq n$ and \item the sum

 \end{enumerate} \end{thm*}